Laser Skin Resurfacing in Cincinnati, OH

 Laser Skin Resurfacing FAQs

-A-Laser skin resurfacing is a cosmetic surgery procedure which uses a carbon dioxide (CO2) laser device to instantly vaporize the top layer of skin.
-Laser skin resurfacing can improve the appearance of wrinkles, crow’s feet, acne scarring and sun damage in order to provide a rejuvenated, more youthful appearance.
+Laser skin resurfacing is a cosmetic procedure that uses a carbon dioxide (CO2) laser device to instantly vaporize the top layer of skin.
+It can reduce the visibility of wrinkles, crow’s feet, acne scarring, and sun damage, resulting in smoother skin.

-A-If you are looking to improve the appearance of wrinkles, crow’s feet, sun damage and acne scarring and are physically healthy and realistic in your expectations, then laser skin resurfacing may be right for you.
-Patients must understand that the procedure can improve the skin appearance but it will not leave you with perfect skin.
-Dr. Donath is happy to meet with you for a consultation to help you determine if laser skin resurfacing can best meet your needs.
+If you are looking to improve the appearance of wrinkles, crow’s feet, sun damage, and acne scarring and are physically healthy and realistic in your expectations, then laser skin resurfacing may be right for you.
+Patients must understand that the procedure can improve their skin appearance, but it will not leave them with perfect skin.
+Dr. Donath is happy to meet with you for a consultation to help you determine if the treatment can best meet your needs.

-A-Laser skin resurfacing may be performed with local anesthesia and sedation.
+Laser skin treatment may be performed with local anesthesia and sedation.

-A-Once the anesthesia is administered, a laser device is passed over the skin.
-The high energy, amplified light waves are absorbed into the skin and vaporize the top layer.
-Patients require more than one session in order to achieve optimum results.
+Once the anesthesia is administered, a laser device is passed over the skin.
+The high-energy, amplified light waves are absorbed into the skin and vaporize the top layer.
+Patients require more than one session to achieve optimum results.

-A-Laser skin resurfacing may take anywhere from a few minutes to an hour to perform depending on the area being treated.
+Laser skin resurfacing may take anywhere from a few minutes to an hour to perform, depending on the area being treated.

-A-Some minor discomfort may occur after the laser skin resurfacing procedure, though this can be managed with prescription pain medication if necessary.
+Some minor discomfort may occur after the laser resurfacing treatment, though this can be managed with prescription pain medication if necessary.

-A-Any discomfort that patients experience after laser skin resurfacing is usually minor and can be controlled with medication.
-Some redness, swelling and crusting of the skin can be expected after treatment and it may take three to four weeks for the redness to fully fade.
-Within one to two weeks, the new skin will emerge and will appear pink and free of many wrinkles.
+Any discomfort that patients experience after laser skin resurfacing is usually minor and can be controlled with medication.
+Some redness, swelling, and crusting of the skin can be expected after treatment, and it may take three to four weeks for the redness to fade fully.
+Within one to two weeks, you will notice an improvement in skin texture.
 Patients may need to follow a soft diet for some time after treatment.
 Sun exposure and extremes in temperature will need to be avoided.

-A-Work and most other normal activities can usually be resumed within about two weeks after the laser skin resurfacing procedure.
+Work and most other normal activities can usually be resumed within about two weeks after the procedure.